 - Not having your right rights restored after a felony conviction

-The state will not send you a notification if your excuse has been accepted, only if it is rejected.
+The state will not notify you if your excuse has been accepted, only if it is rejected.

-It’s worth noting that if you are selected for a long trial you can still claim financial or other hardship to be excused from jury duty.
+Even after you appear, if you are selected for a lengthy trial, you can still claim financial or other hardship to be excused from jury duty.

-A jury summons is an official court summons and as such, ignoring the summons can result in contempt of court charges.
-If you fail to show up for jury duty, the state will usually assume you made a mistake and send you a second notice.
-If you still ignore the summons, you could be at risk for criminal charges.
+A jury summons is an official court summons; ignoring it can result in contempt of court charges, however, this will not happen immediately.
+If you fail to show up for jury duty once, the state will usually assume you made a mistake and send you a second notice.
+If you still ignore the summons, you could be at risk for criminal charges, and what will happen next will largely depend on the specific court you have been summoned to appear in.

-If you are charged with contempt of court for skipping jury duty, it is critical you work with a top Vista defense attorney can help you fight the charges.
-Common defenses include not getting the summons, not getting a notice that your excuse was rejected, sending an excuse but not having it received by the courthouse or having a temporary or long-term mental or physical condition that prevented you from sending in an excuse.
+You will not face contempt of court criminal charges for missing jury duty unless you neglect to appear at the court hearing for your order to show cause.
+If you are charged with contempt of court for skipping jury duty, always work with top lawyers who can help you fight the charges.
+Common defenses include not getting the summons, not getting a notice that your excuse was rejected, sending an excuse but not having it received by the courthouse, or having a temporary or long-term mental or physical condition that prevented you from sending in an excuse.